NACFB COVID-19 Response Hub

 CBILS for brokers

-- The scheme is being delivered through a range of over 40 accredited lenders (including NACFB Patron lenders)
+- The scheme is being delivered through a range of over 100 accredited lenders (70% of which are NACFB Patron lenders)

 - CBILS provides the lender with a government-backed guarantee against the outstanding facility balance